nikspyratos/toybox/README.md

 Once this is done, update your local `.env`'s `DEPLOYMENT_PATH` and Caddyfile's `APP_PATH` as prompted by the output.
 This is to enable the `deploy.sh` script to work and to keep your Caddyfile in line with the production version.

 For more details, look in [bin/provision_prod.sh](bin/provision_prod.sh).

+If you're using Octane, also make sure to run `./bin/provision_octane.sh`.
+It will:
+- Install OpenSwoole
+- Create a supervisor config for Octane (using the template in `templates/octane.conf`) and start it The rest of the required config will have already been done in the `init_octane.sh` run prior.

 #### Deployment